-The starting month of the fiscal year for purposes of fiscal year measures in Axiom Intelligence reports.
+The starting month of the fiscal year for purposes of fiscal year measures in visualization reports.
 This setting only applies in systems with an Axiom Business Intelligence license.
+This setting does not affect the fiscal year date parts used in Axiom queries and web reports; see ClientFiscalYearEndMonth instead.